Teerth-Sonawani/Python-Projects/README.md

 ## Contributing

 This is primarily a personal learning repo, but suggestions, issues, and pull requests are welcome if you spot a bug or have an idea for improvement.

-## License

-No license has been added yet — until one is, please treat this code as "all rights reserved" for reuse purposes.
-Feel free to open an issue if you'd like a license added.